-I am an (ethno)musicologist and arts administrator in Tallahassee, Florida.
+I am a musicologist and arts administrator in Tallahassee, Florida.
 I received my Ph.D. in at the Florida State University in 2014.
 Originally from Fargo, North Dakota, I studied bassoon performance and American Studies at the University of Iowa.
 I have taught courses in popular music, world music, and American roots music, and the music of Latin America at FSU and also sometimes teach at the Tallahassee Community College.
 My research has focused on cultural diplomacy in the performing arts with a particular focus on U.S.-Cuban musical diplomacy in the Obama era.
 Currently, I work as the head of grants management and the grants outreach coordinator at the Florida Department of State where I oversee funding opportunities for cultural organizations, artists, historic preservation projects, libraries, and more.
 I previously worked as an Arts Consultant at the Florida Division of Cultural Affairs where I was a grants program manager and the public information specialist.
 I oversaw the Division’s social media efforts and planned a variety of cultural events for the state.
 As a part of my work as a musicologist and arts administrator, I also have experience in audio engineering and filmmaking.
-I originally started the blog on this site to have fun covering my many interests outside of my primary research topics, so I have posts related to popular music, movies, television, and where they intersect with society and other areas of analysis.
+I am currently completing a book project tentatively titled U.S.-Cuban Musical Diplomacy: Harmony and Normalization in the Obama Era.

 I designed and launched Florida Music Tours, an educational and cultural heritage tourism website for the Florida Department of State, including the research and writing of the blues-related content.